NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/index.rst

 Common Access Card (CAC)
 ------------------------

-| RDHPCS users with a CAC who are logging in from Windows, Mac, or Linux
-  workstation/laptop are required to use CAC login.
+RDHPCS users with a CAC who log in from Windows, Mac, or Linux workstation/laptop are required to use CAC login.
+Access is configured through Tectia.
+See the Tectia pages for details.
-| See CAC instructions here: `<https://rdhpcs-common-docs.rdhpcs.noaa.gov/wiki/index.php/CAC_Login here>`__

 .. _updating_or_renewing_cac_information_in_aim:

 Updating or Renewing CAC Information in AIM
 -------------------------------------------

+AIM is NOAA's Account Management system.
 AIM uses the NOAA single user sign-on.
 Proceed through the prompts and sign in with your NEMS credentials.

 AIM - Auto-update of CAC Entry